Guilt. Pressure. Piles of dishes. ACK!

 Reversing the picky eating, figuring out what was healthy, and actually finding time to make everything from scratch was the hard part.
 The really REALLY hard part.
 I am not going to lie, it was a long haul.
 I STILL struggle with fussy eating and making family meals a priority.
 I now have enough proven strategies and methods and enough determination to make healthy and homemade food a daily reality.
 Plus, I LOVE it.
 My kids may or may not remember the hours I spent in a dance studio waiting room, but, I am pretty sure the hours laughing and eating together every night is going to stick.

-Tara is a certified holistic health coach, professional dance instructor, and passionate home cook.
+Tara is a certified holistic health coach, professional dance instructor, and private chef in Portland, Maine.
 She specializes in non-processed freezer meals, batch cooking, and has spent the last 8 years figuring out how to feed a family of four while working full time and still having a life of her own!
 When she's not creating amazing healthy recipes and inspiring women to take back their kitchens, you can find her indulging in a glass of chardonnay on the back porch, reading trashy novels, and planning extravagant vacations her husband says they can’t afford.
 (But then they take them anyway, ha!)